Wilton culture: Diet

 Entrance to Nelson Bay Cave showing the vicinity to the ocean.

 Even along the southern coast of South Africa, despite the vicinity to the ocean, the faunal assemblages reflect terrestrial hunting strategies but with a slight increase in marine resources.
-Sites like Nelson Bay Cave show continued dependence on small game animals from 9,000-5,000 years ago.
+Sites like Nelson Bay Cave show continued dependence on small game animals from 9,000 to 5,000 years ago.
 However, after 5,000 years ago diets at Nelson Bay Cave and other coastal sites reflect an increased dependence on marine resources.
 At Nelson bay cave 3,300 years ago, marine resources like fish and seals became a staple food source for these people.
 The site of Matjes River, which lies 14 km along the shore from Nelson Bay Cave shows a similar trend away from terrestrial foods but, instead of foraging marine resources, isotopic and archaeological data suggest the inhabitants of Matjes River had a mixed diet.
 This mixed diet included terrestrial bovids with an increased emphasis on the collection marine of foods like shellfish.
 Contrasting these two examples, skeletal remains from the inland site of Witcher's Cave show an exclusive terrestrial diet.
 So, it is clear that, where other Wilton sites in South Africa and Zambia show a continued dependence on small bovids and plant processing through the middle Holocene, forager communities in the southernmost portion of South Africa along coastal environments reflect a variety of behaviors that diverge from the classic Wilton generalization after 4,000 years ago.